aambrioso1/Sea_Level_Project/README.md

 Pick about 10 port throughout the US to collect data from.
 Write a program to collect and store data.
 Write a program to analyze the data.
-Prepare a presentation of the findings.
+Prepare a presentation of the findings include a displaying it on my website.